 Infographics

 Click on the titles below to view infographics series associated with CGPS fact sheets and reports.
 We have segmented them in parts that are easy to save and share on social media.
 Right-click on the images to save them on your computer.
-Medicaid: America’s Larget Insurer Medicaid covers a quarter of the U.S. population and half of those […]
+What Has Obamacare Done for the Nation?
+Good question.
+For one, it has eliminated insurance disparities […]

 Obamacare Reduces Racial Disparities in Health Coverage